 The programs are housed in the Philips Institute for Oral Health Research located on the medical campus at Virginia Commonwealth University.
 We are in close proximity to, and collaborate with the Massey Cancer Center, an NCI designated cancer center, the VCU School of Medicine, the VCU School of Dentistry and the Institute for Engineering and Medicine.
 Candidates will have the opportunity to work with faculty in these centers.

 The Ph.D. program in Oral Health Research gives students the opportunity to conduct cutting edge biomedical research to help cure human disease.
-We offer an integrated, interdisciplinary environment with a range of Ph.D. opportunities in: Cancer, immunology and infectious diseases and regenerative medicine.
+We offer an integrated, interdisciplinary environment with a range of Ph.D. opportunities in cancer, Infection and Immunology, and Bioengineering

 The combined D.D.S./Ph.D. degree is designed for students interested in a career in academic dentistry and in translating oral research health research to the clinic.
 Students will have both a research and a clinical mentor.
 Students will complete the first two years (preclinical years) of dental school during which they will select their Ph.D. dissertation laboratory.
 Following completion of the second year of the dental curriculum, students will focus on the requirements for their Ph.D.
 After completion of their doctoral degree requirements, students rejoin the dental curriculum in the third year of the program.